SaLandini/SaLandini/README.md

 __WHERE AM I?__ idk, where the hell i am? <br>
 __WHAT I WANT DO IN THE FUTURE?__ i wanna do Astronomy Curses and Job studing black holes or something like that.<br>
 __WHY AM I SCREMMING?__ IDK, I DON'T EVEN KNOW WHO ARE YOU, wait i don't know u, right?<br>
-Wait a moment, who am I?
+Wait a m, who am I?
 ____

 __Instagram?__ yep -